nexpy/nexpy/doc/source/pythongui.rst

     open windows are listed in the Window menu, along with their labels ('Main', 'Figure 1', 'Figure 2', *etc*.).
 These are used to switch the focus for subsequent plots.

+**Change Plot Limits**
+    This gives a dialog box that allows the axis limits to be changed.
+This is useful if you want to expand the limits beyond the data values or if you want to narrow the limits to improve the sensitivity of the sliders.

+**Reset Plot Limits**
+    This restores the limits to the original values.

+    .. note:: Right-clicking on the plot will also restore the original axis limits.

 **Show Projection Panel**
     Show the projection panel for the currently active plotting window.
 This is